 Freeze baked scones on a baking sheet until solid, then transfer to a freezer bag or freezer safe container for up to 3 months.
 Thaw frozen scones in the fridge and warm in the oven on a low temperature when ready to eat.

 I have not tested a Paleo version of this recipe.
 I have a feeling cassava flour would work well as a substitute, but cannot guarantee that.
 If you try it, leave a comment with how it went!
+I have a few grain free scone recipes linked at the end of this post.

-I have not tested a vegan version these raspberry and cream scones, but I do use vegan butter and yogurt to keep these scones dairy free.
+I have not tested a vegan version these raspberry and cream scones, but I do use plant-based butter and yogurt to keep these scones dairy free.
 If you try a vegan egg-substitute, leave a comment and let us know how it went!

 More Scone Recipes

-Gluten Free Raspberry & Cream Scones
+Gluten Free Raspberry Scones with Crumble Topping

 Ingredients